Kabooley/react18-webpack5/post_strictmode-cannot-pass-message.md

 Development is done locally, and I have confirmed that both are `http://localhost:8080`.
 So it should not be cross-origin.

-- I think I am missing the message because the React component and the worker have different timing for completion of mounting.
+- You think I am missing the message because the React component and the worker have different timing for completion of mounting.

-I don't think that is related to `StrictMode`, as it does not occur when app run without `StrictMode`.
+I don't think that is related to `StrictMode`, as it does not occur when app runs without `StrictMode`.
-Even if the worker, which is the last to complete the mount, sends a message when the mount is completed, the main thread still does not receive the message.

 So I'm stuck.